 If, on the other hand, you never had an account with the

-creditor that blacklisted you, or were blacklisted after you
+blacklisted you, or were blacklisted after you settled

-settled your account, report the matter to the Credit
+your account, report the matter to the Credit Information

-Information Ombud.
-The Credit Information Ombud will only
+Ombud.
+The Credit Information Ombud will only investigate

-investigate the matter after you have lodged a complaint and
+the matter after you have lodged a complaint and obtained a

-obtained a reference number with the relevant credit
+reference number with the relevant credit bureau(s) and

-in error, it will be removed.
-It is important to understand
+will be removed.
+It is important to understand that the

-that the Credit Information Ombud is appointed by Credit
+Credit Information Ombud is appointed by Credit Providers

-Providers and does not assist consumers to remove
+and does not assist consumers to remove blacklisted

-blacklisted information from their credit record - he simply
+information from their credit record - he simply facilitates